ismael-miguel/imgjs/README.md

  - Pass your own canvas, instead of an image.
  - If you are using an external server, check for the header `Access-Control-Allow-Origin: *` (imgur allows CORS)
  - Also, for images on external servers, avoid using the `.run()` method.
 Prefer the `.get()`, since it has better error handling
- - Avoid using the `lzw` encoder.
-It doesn't work well due to the need to encode every compressed element into 3 bytes
  - If speed to decode is more important that size, use the `shortcode` encoder, with `{minimify: true}`.
 It passes `{comments: true, whitespace: true}` by default.
- - Avoid images beyound 4096x4096, or code beyound 100kb.
+ - Avoid images beyound 200x200, or code beyound 100kb.
- - If you are going to encode less than 20 bytes, it isn't worth it.
+ - If you are going to encode less than 200 bytes, it isn't worth it.
 Try to assemble a few files together before.

 ## Examples of usage: